-- b. in one of the critical codes that are identified with an "or" (on the "Critical code" column); - e.g. for QMS, in cluster Mechanical, with 1 witnessing activity in IAF code 20 or 22, the AB can grant accreditation in the other IAF codes (17, 18, 19, 20, or 22) of that technical cluster; - c. in all critical codes that are identified with an "and", i.e. the critical codes within the square brackets [...] or in the critical code identified with an "or" (on the "Critical code" column); - e.g. for OH&S, cluster "Chemicals", with 1 witnessing activity in IAF code 7 or 10 or 12 or 13 or 16, the AB can grant accreditation in all non-critical codes, i.e. 14 and 15, plus 17 of that cluster, but the other critical codes need to be witnessed, i.e. 7 or 10 or 12 or 13 or 16, to be granted.

-Instead, for the same cluster mentioned above, with 1 witnessing activity in IAF code 17, the AB can grant accreditation in the IAF code 17 and in all other IAF codes, i.e. 7, 10, 12, 13, 14, 15 and 16, of that technical cluster;

-- iii) if it is not possible to perform a witnessing activity in the IAF code/s identified as critical, the AB can agree with the CB on one of these two options: - a. the AB can grant accreditation only in the non-critical IAF code/s of the technical cluster for one of which a witnessing activity is performed (e.g. for QMS - Food cluster - with 1 witnessing activity in IAF code 30, the AB can grant accreditation for both IAF code 30 and 01), or - b. the AB can grant accreditation in all the codes of the cluster, performing an office activity in the critical code/s, but on condition: - that the CB has demonstrated its competence on a documental basis in all the codes of the cluster; and - that the witnessing activity in the critical code/s takes place before any certificate in the critical code/s based on accreditation is issued.
+a. in all the critical codes that are identified with an "and" (on the "Critical code" column); e.g. for EMS, cluster Goods Production, with 1 witnessing activity in IAF code 04 or 05, the AB can grant accreditation in all the non- critical codes (06 and 23) of that cluster, but the other critical code (04 or 05) needs to be witnessed to be granted. b. in one of the critical codes that are identified with an "or" (on the "Critical code" column); e.g. for QMS, in cluster Mechanical, with 1 witnessing activity in IAF code 20 or 22, the AB can grant accreditation in the other IAF codes (17, 18, 19, 20, or 22) of that technical cluster; C. in all critical codes that are identified with an "and", i.e. the critical codes within the square brackets [] or in the critical code identified with an "or" (on the "Critical code" column); e.g. for OH&S, cluster "Chemicals", with 1 witnessing activity in IAF code 7 or 10 or 12 or 13 or 16, the AB can grant accreditation in all non-critical codes, i.e. 14 and 15, plus 17 of that cluster, but the other critical codes need to be witnessed, i.e. 7 or 10 or 12 or 13 or 16, to be granted.
+Instead, for the same cluster mentioned above, with 1 witnessing activity in IAF code 17, the AB can grant accreditation in the IAF code 17 and in all other IAF codes, i.e. 7, 10, 12, 13, 14, 15 and 16, of that technical cluster; iii) s not possible to perform a witnessing activity in the IAF code/s tified as critical, the AB can agree with the CB on one of these two ons: a. the AB can grant accreditation only in the non-critical IAF code/s of the technical cluster for one of which a witnessing activity is performed (e.g. for QMS - Food cluster - with 1 witnessing activity in IAF code 30, the AB can grant accreditation for both IAF code 30 and 01), or b. the AB can grant accreditation in all the codes of the cluster, performing an office activity in the critical code/s, but on condition: that the CB has demonstrated its competence on a documental basis in all the codes of the cluster; and that the witnessing activity in the critical code/s takes place before any certificate in the critical code/s based on accreditation is issued.